 Prophylaxis with oxymetazoline 0.05% nasal spray, 2 sprays per nostril twice daily or pseudoephedrine 30 to 60 mg orally 2 or 4 times a day up to a maximum of 240 mg/day, beginning 12 to 24 hours before a dive, can reduce the incidence of ear and sinus barotrauma.
 Diving should not be done if congestion does not resolve or if an upper respiratory infection or uncontrolled allergic rhinitis is present.

 If patients have tinnitus, hearing loss, or vertigo, arrange urgent audiometry and vestibular testing.

 Consider CT if sinus rupture is suspected.

 If symptoms are severe, prescribe an analgesic and a decongestant.

-Decrease risk of ear and sinus barotrauma by counseling against diving when the nose is congested and sometimes by prescribing prophylactic pseudoephedrine.
+Decrease risk of ear and sinus barotrauma by counseling against diving when the nose is congested and sometimes by prescribing prophylactic oxymetazoline or nasal pseudoephedrine.